dbetel/HPCS_LUAD/README.md

 ![Part I Summary Image](Part1_Overview.png)

 **_Marjanovic\_et\_al\_2020_** - Contains the Jupyter notebook to process the data from Marjanovic*, Hofree*, Chan* et al., Cancer Cell 2020.
 A prerequisite to classify the cell states required to generate the figures in the paper.
 Creates data for Extended Data Fig. 4 and 8.
 Note: the original data was analyzed using a native Intel 64-bit OS X environment.
-An emulated environment or arm64 environment will produce different clusterings, etc. which will necessitate the need for manual curation of cluster labeling.
+A different environment (i.e. emulated, arm64, linux) will produce different clusterings, etc. which will necessitate the need for manual curation of cluster labeling.
+This notebook requires data from [GSE154989](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE154989).

 **_IGO14143_-Validation of Reporter** - Contains the Jupyter notebook to process FACS sorted 16 week _KP Slc4a11<sup>MCD/+</sup> Hipp11<sup>GGCB/+<sup>_ tumors traced for 2 weeks post Tamoxifen.
 Generates data for Extended Data Figure 2, validation of the _Slc4a11<sup>MCD/+</sup>_ reporter.